eduroam

 Wireless network access via eduroam is available both within one's own institution and at other organizations in Italy and around the world that are part of eduroam, according to the membership conditions outlined in the table.

-To filter the results, enter the initials of your institution in the field. search
+To filter the results, enter the initials of your institution in the search field.

-Institutions | Info | Status | CAT profile |
+| Institutions | Info | Status | CAT profile |

 The service that allows users on the move to easily and securely access the wireless network